-The African reed flute mouth organ, meanwhile, has been known to spread Jumbi fever, gash rash and Ebola.
+The African reed-flute mouth organ, meanwhile, has been known to spread Jumbi fever, gash rash and Ebola.

-Cleaning a Harmonica Without Taking it Apart
+How to Clean a Harmonica Properly Without Taking it Apart

 Non-smokers, the close-shaven and people who can blow without spitting will generally have the cleanest harmonicas.
-If you fall into one or more of those categories, you can probably clean your harmonica without taking it apart.
+If you fall into one or more of these categories, you can probably clean your harmonica without taking it apart.

 Do not use water to clean your harmonica, unless your harmonica is made of plastic, in which case you are probably a small child and are therefore not reading this.

 For a light cleaning, wipe your harmonica with a clean cloth, sponge, rag or silk handkerchief.
-If you a mink glove, this will also suffice.
+If you own a mink glove, this will also suffice.